-The write protection features of the FM25C160B are multi-tiered and are enabled through the status register.
-The Status Register
+The write protection features of the FM25L04B are multi-tiered and are enabled through the status register.
+First, a WREN opcode must be issued prior to any write operation.
+Assuming that writes are enabled using WREN, writes to memory are controlled by the WP pin and the Status Register.
+When WP is